 UNHCR calls for comprehensive response to the Calais situation

-UNHCR is reiterating its call made since the summer 2014 for a comprehensive response - first and foremost by the French authorities - to the worsening reception conditions for refugees and migrants in Calais.
-Security measures alone, though understandable, are unlikely to be effective by themselves.
+"This is a worrying development...
+UNHCR reiterates its call made since the summer of 2014 for a comprehensive response to the worsening reception conditions for refugees and migrants in Calais," UNHCR spokesperson Melissa Fleming told a press briefing in Geneva.

-Many of these people are in need of international protection - they are refugees who have fled conflict, violence and persecution in Afghanistan, Eritrea, Somalia, Sudan and Syria.
+Fleming stressed that many of the people in Calais and nearby were in need of international protection.
+"They are refugees who have fled conflict, violence and persecution in Afghanistan, Somalia, Sudan and Syria," she said.

-UNHCR remains concerned at the dire living and reception conditions in the makeshift sites around Calais.
-We encourage the French authorities to gradually relocate people from the current informal settlements and provide them, as is the case in most European countries, adequate reception conditions in the Nord-Pas-de-Calais region as well as in other locations.
-It is also essential to address the current significant delays for those who want to apply for asylum in France.
-Women and children who now represent notable group in Calais are particularly vulnerable to exploitation and trafficking and require special attention by the French authorities.
+UNHCR remains concerned at the dire living and reception conditions in makeshift sites around Calais and encourages the French authorities to relocate people from the current informal settlements and provide them with adequate reception conditions in the Nord-Pas-de-Calais region as well as in other locations.

-UNHCR is ready to further assist France, the United Kingdom and other EU Member States, in finding practical and comprehensive solutions.
+UNHCR remains ready to further assist France, the United Kingdom and other EU Member States, in finding practical and comprehensive solutions.

 By Jonathan Clayton, Geneva